 With that in mind, I hope that if your repatriation experience is taking you for a spin (or you fear that it will be hard), make sure to seek out people who’ve been down that path and who can listen to your repatriation experience with empathy.

-If you’re struggling to find clarity on whether moving back home is the right move for you then check out my coaching services.
-Let’s untangle that knot of issues making you feel stuck so you can move forward with confidence instead.
+If you’re struggling to find clarity on whether moving back home is the right move for you then check out my coaching services and book a gift session to experience what it would be like to work with me.